SaraMWillis/example-docs/docs/storage_and_transfers/transfers/globus/index.md

 === "Windows"
     Once your installation is complete, open the .exe file to initiate the install.
-Click Yes to allow Globus Connect Personal to make changes to your device
+Click **Yes** to allow Globus Connect Personal to make changes to your device

     <img src="images/globus_windows_allow.png" style="width:50%">

-    Next, select the install location, and click Install.
+    Next, select the install location, and click **Install**.

     <img src="images/windows_install.png" style="width:50%">

-    Once the install is complete, make sure the Run Globus Connect Personal box is checked and click Finish.
+    Once the install is complete, make sure the **Run Globus Connect Personal** box is checked and click **Finish**.

     <img src="images/windows_finish_install.png" style="width:50%">

     Globus Connect Personal will then open and begin the configuration process.
-Click Log In to continue.
+Click **Log In** to continue.

     <img src="images/windows_gpc_login.png" style="width:50%;">

     This will open a web browser where you will go through the typical UArizona WebAuth login process.
-Once you're logged in, give your local endpoint a descriptive name and click Allow.
+Once you're logged in, give your local endpoint a descriptive name and click **Allow**.

     <img src="images/gpc_allow_windows.png" style="width:50%;">

     This will bring you back to your local install.
-Enter a descriptive local name for your endpoint and click Save.
+Enter a descriptive local name for your endpoint and click **Save**.

     <img src="images/windows_local_gpc.png" style="width:50%;">

 === "Linux"
     Once your installation is complete, open a terminal, navigate to your Downloads directory, and unpack the tar archive.
-Next, change into the unpacked directory and execute the globusconnectpersonal binary:
+Next, change into the unpacked directory and execute the `globusconnectpersonal` binary:

     ```
     [user@ubuntu ~]$ cd Downloads